rhodyprog4ds/BrownFall24/_sources/assignments/03-eda.md

 - Remember you can also use [masking](masking) in your EDA even though we did not do any in class
 - To ensure you understand the checklist you can **optionally** make an issue using the appropriate issue type from your repo   and fill in what it should be to get early feedback that you are on track
 - variable types are in the notes
+- the [DataFrame](https://pandas.pydata.org/docs/reference/frame.html) API reference shows all the methods (and more) grouped by high level concepts.

 ## Think Ahead